Defense strategies that succeed. The dedicated legal defense you deserve.

 - Leaving your home while on home confinement

 While you can be sent to jail or prison for violating probation or parole, we have successfully advocated for reinstatement or termination for many clients.
 We take this privilege and responsibility seriously for all of our clients throughout Indianapolis and Central Indiana.
-To speak with a zealous Indianapolis criminal defense attorney, call Eskew Law, LLC at (317) 974-0177.
+To speak with a zealous Indianapolis criminal defense attorney, call Eskew Law at (317) 974-0177.